 Graduates work in private practice, in voluntary and charitable sector roles, in EAP and workplace wellbeing services, in education settings, and within NHS Talking Therapies pathways once they meet relevant employer requirements.
 The Dual Diploma equips you to practise as both an integrative counsellor and a clinical hypnotherapist, giving you a broader scope than a single-modality qualification.

 Yes.
-Counsellors who wish to continue with UK Therapy Guild Counselling Services after completing their placement hours are warmly welcomed to do so.
-You remain fully self-employed, practising under your own professional registration, with UKTG providing the infrastructure, software and client referrals around you.
+Qualified counsellors are welcome to continue with UK Therapy Guild Counselling Services after completing their training.
+You remain fully self-employed, practising under your own professional registration, with UKTG providing the infrastructure, software, and client referrals around you.

-A grace period of one year is available after the planned end of course for students with outstanding requirements.
-Those students are invited to attend the next graduation evening once they complete.
-We will work with you to plan a realistic completion route if life circumstances slow you down.
+A grace period of one year is available after the planned course end date for students with outstanding requirements.
+In exceptional circumstances such as serious illness or bereavement, a one-time transfer to a future cohort may be considered, subject to availability and at the Director's discretion.
+We will always work with you to find a realistic path to completion.

 Yes.
 A graduation evening is held on the final evening of the course, an opportunity to celebrate your achievements with peers and tutors and to mark your new status as a qualified counsellor and hypnotherapist.